Los Angeles Times bombing: Tracking down the bombers

 The Times and law enforcement authorities announced that the perpetrators would be caught immediately, but weeks passed and no arrests were made.
 The City of Los Angeles posted a $25,000 reward for the capture of the bombers, and the M&M raised another $50,000.

 On October 2, 1910, Mayor George Alexander hired private detective William J. Burns to catch the guilty parties.
 Burns had been investigating the nationwide wave of iron manufacturing plant bombings for the past four years on behalf of the NEA, and took the City job as part of his investigation.
 From Hockin, his paid IW spy, Burns learned that McManigal had been handling the union's bombing campaign on orders from union president Frank Ryan and secretary-treasurer J.J.
 McNamara.
 McManigal and J.J. were borderline alcoholics who liked to drink and hunt at the same time.
-Burns infiltrated one of their late-winter hunting trips with a spy, and during the trip J.J. boasted of having blown up the Times building.
+Burns infiltrated one of their late-winter hunting trips with a spy, and during the trip J.J. boasted of having blown up the Times Building.
 The undercover private eye also surreptitiously took a photo of J.J. that Burns presented to a hotel clerk in Los Angeles, who recognized him as a "Mr. J. B. Bryce" who had checked in the day before the bombing and hurriedly checked out the following morning.

 Arrest of J. B. McNamara and Ortie McManigal

 On April 14, 1911, Burns, Burns' son Raymond, and police officers from Detroit and Chicago went to the Oxford Hotel in Detroit and arrested McManigal and J.B.
 McNamara.
 Dynamite, blasting caps and alarm clocks were found in their suitcases.
 The men were told they were being arrested for robbing a bank in Chicago.
 Since they had watertight alibis for that alleged crime, both men agreed to accompany Burns and the police officers back to Chicago.

 In Chicago, McManigal and J.B. were not taken to a police station, but to the private home of Chicago Police Sergeant William Reed and held from April 13 until April 20.
 Burns apparently convinced McManigal that he knew everything and that McManigal could save himself by cutting a deal with authorities.
 McManigal agreed to tell all he knew in order to secure a lighter prison sentence, and signed a confession.
 He said that he had not participated in the Times bombing, but that J.B. had told him all about it, and that it was done by J.B. and two others, Matthew Schmidt and David Caplan (Schmidt and Caplan evaded arrest until 1915).
 McManigal also said that others involved included Ryan, J.J., Hockin and other IW leaders.

-Burns wired California officials and secured extradition papers for McManigal, J.J. and J.B.
-Burns left for Indianapolis, where the IW had their headquarters.
+Burns wired California officials and secured extradition papers for McManigal and both McNamara brothers.
+Burns then left for Indianapolis, where the IW had their headquarters.
 With the assistance of officials of the NEA, he convinced Indiana Governor Thomas R. Marshall to issue an arrest warrant for J.J.